Gadget Bridge

 Flip the background image in Microsoft Teams

 If your background image on Microsoft Teams contains some text, you may want to flip it before joining the meeting.
-By default, Microsoft Teams mirror your background image, making it hard for other members to read the text on it.
+By default, Microsoft Teams mirrors your background image, making it hard for other members to read the text on it.
 Since there is no way to flip the background image on Microsoft Teams, you can use your PC’s default photo viewer to flip the image before uploading it as your background on Teams.
 Since the image will be mirrored again when you join the meeting, all the participants will be able to see the original unflipped image as your background.

 Read Also: How to add a password to any file or app on Android?